Telegraph Messengers Rugby League Club: Appearances in midweek competitions

 Wally Somers, Post and Telegraph Department player in 1923.

 Arthur Singe, Post and Telegraph Department player in 1923.

 In 1922 a Post and Telegraph rugby league competition was played midweek in Auckland.
 They played for the Engineers Cup of the Post and Telegraph Department with matches played on Thursday afternoons at Victoria Park.
 The teams involved were Postmen, Linesmen, Telegraph, Messengers, Workshops, and Faultmen.
 Then in 1923 Post and Telegraph entered a side in the Wednesday competition.
-They won it with 7 wins from 8 games, beating Tramways in the final 16-15.
+They won it with 7 wins from 8 games, beating Tramways in the final 16–15.
 Their side featured the likes of Arthur Singe and Wally Somers.
 Somers was a New Zealand representative from 1919 to 1928, while Singe played for New Zealand in 1925 and 1926.
 They both worked for the company.
 Throughout the same time period there was also a Post and Telegraph Rugby Football Club which played rugby union, and in 1922 they amalgamated with the Technical College Old Boys to become known as United.
-However in 1927 the club reverted back to the name Technical College Old Boys and in 1950 they moved to Cornwall Park and took on the name Cornwall.
+However, in 1927 the club reverted to the name Technical College Old Boys and in 1950 they moved to Cornwall Park and took on the name Cornwall.
 In the 1980s they became Carlton Rugby Football Club and in 1996 merged with Grammar, with further mergers following they are now part of the Grammar TEC RC.

 The Post and Telegraph Department occasionally fielded rugby league teams into the 1930s before ceasing to do so at some point.
-In 1929 they played in a one off match against the Trotting Trainers.
+In 1929 they played in a one-off match against the Trotting Trainers.
 The in 1931 they played in the midweek competition at Carlaw Park.